CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

 #### Maximum PHP Children per instance

-You can fix the number of PHP children per instance using the following line in `clevercloud/php.json`:
+You can fix the maximum number of PHP running processes per instance by adding the following line in `clevercloud/php.json`:

 ```javascript
    {